Teletherapy

 What to expect?

-- If teletherapy is an appropriate option and we decide to start working together, forms will be sent to you to be completed electronically through a secure platform.
+• If teletherapy is an appropriate option and we decide to start working together, forms will be emailed to you to complete using a secure client portal.
 The forms will include information about confidentiality, informed consent, benefits and challenges of tele-mental health, private practice policies, and more.

 These are a few ideas to help you create a sense of sacredness to your teletherapy experience.
 If you are interested in finding out more information, please contact me.
 For information about therapy in general, click here.